History of Deadwood Alive

 Martha eventually arrived in Deadwood with Colorado Charlie Utter's wagon train on July 15, 1876.
 Although Hickok and Calamity came into town on the same wagon train (despite Calamity's insistence) there was never a "relationship" between the two.
 Three weeks after arriving in the Gulch, Wild Bill was shot.
 Calamity died August 1, 1903.

 Calamity is portrayed by the dynamic Jena Sierks.
-Jena and Calamity are so alike in personality, it is sometimes hard to tell where Jena ends and Calamity begins.
-Jena hails from Nebraska and now lives in Deadwood.
-This is her sixth year performing Calamity Jane as well as “Bubbles” at “Dr. Stan Dupt’s Medicine Show” and singing like an angel with the other gunslingers.
+Jena and Calamity are so alike in personality; it is sometimes hard to tell where Jena ends and Calamity begins.
+Originally from Nebraska, Jena has lived in Deadwood since 2013, and has howled up the streets of Deadwood with Deadwood Alive since 2014.

-In addition, Lee portrays several other characters during our street shows.
 When not performing in one of the shows, Lee plays the part of Theodore Roosevelt, explaining his connection to Deadwood’s history.
 Lee grew up in the Black Hills and attended college and earned degrees in history and education.
 He spent 20 years as an elementary school teacher prior to moving back to the Black Hills.
-He has been involved in sharing the history of Deadwood for the past eight years.
-When not sharing history in Deadwood, Lee works as an EMT.
+He has been involved in sharing the history of Deadwood since 2012.
+When not sharing history in Deadwood, Lee is an author and works for the Sturgis Library.
+He co-authored the book “Fort Meade Peacekeeper of the Black Hills” in 2018.

 John Swift - Clerk of Courts